 When the rock is cut open, you can see the crystals inside the rock shell.

-These edible geodes are made by melting candy and forming them into a geode shape.
+Similarly, our edible geodes below are made by melting candy and forming them into a geode shape.
 But unlike real geodes, these geodes are formed by a liquid turning into a solid, rather than by mineral deposits collected over time.

 Here’s how to make your own edible geode crystals!
 Head to the kitchen, roll up your sleeves, and prepare for a super fun time with the kids.
 Kitchen science is the coolest!

-Next you want to sprinkle a layer of candies on the bottom of your muffin cup.
+STEP 5.
+Next you want to sprinkle a layer of crushed candy on the bottom of your muffin cup.
 You can use two or three colors to make your candy look more like a real geode.

 Have the kids do a little research on geodes and see what you can come up with for neat color combinations.
 Have you ever broken a real geode?

-It’s time to heat the candies in the oven for about 5 minutes.
+STEP 6.
+Heat the candy in the oven for about 5 minutes.
 You want the candy to be just melted when you take it out.
-Take the candies out of the oven and let them cool.
+Then take your rock candy geodes out of the oven and let them cool.

-Grab your favorite rock hound book, arrange your geode slices on a plate, and enjoy!
+Grab your favorite rock hound book, arrange your geode candy slices on a plate, and enjoy!

-LEARN HOW TO MAKE EDIBLE GEODE CRYSTALS FOR SWEET SCIENCE!
+HOW TO MAKE GEODE CANDY FOR SWEET SCIENCE!

-More edible (and non-edible) science activities the kids will love.
-Click on the photos below!
+More fun science experiments the kids will love.